jmtorrente/sleek/Posts_ToComplete/2020-09-10-Easy-Film-Scanner.md

 * Film Scanning - It is also possible to do your own film scanning, there exists several ways, the cheapest one is by using a light table and making pictures of the frames with a smartphone. it is also possible to do this in a more professional way, with a DSLR or mirrorless camera and a Macro lens.
 If on the other hand you want to invest in a flatbed scanner, prepare at lest 200 - 300€ for a "decent" one (Canoscan 9000F Mark II or EPSON V600 or a Plustek).

-In the following lines I will try to perform a comparison between the three different methods I have tried in the pass. in this analysis I will compare the following characteristics (puntuadas) from 1 to 10 for each procedure:
+In the following lines I will try to perform a comparison between the three different methods I have tried in the past.

-* Method expenses
-* Pre-processing time
-* Material needed
-* Necessary skills
-* Processing Time
-* End result
-* Post processing time
-* User experience
 <br/><br/>

 ## METHOD 1.
 SMARTPHONE SCANNING